thapatechnical/thapareactecom/README.md

-# Welcome to Thapa Technical React Ecommerce Webstie Sereis.
+# Welcome to Thapa Technical React Ecommerce Webstie Series

 ## Follow the 3 Steps and your good to go.